danielmwatkins/evidence_of_abrupt_transitions/README.md

 # Introduction
 This repository contains the code and data used for the paper "Evidence of abrupt transitions between sea ice dynamical regimes in the East Greenland marginal ice zone" by Watkins et al. This initial version contains all the code necessary to reproduce the results in the paper, *provided all the external datasets have been downloaded*.
 So that it is possible to review the analysis of the paper, I have separated the python scripts into code needed to prepare the data for analysis, and code needed to create the figures.
 The figure generation code can be run using only the data files provided in the repository.
-In a future version of the repository, more detailed instructions for obtaining the external datasets will be provided.

 # Setup
 The files environment.yml and environment-tidal.yml provide the list of package versions used to run the script.
 After installing miniconda (instructions: https://docs.conda.io/en/latest/miniconda.html) create the miz_dynamics environment via